 Watch our step by step video!

-I used to enjoy trying new bread recipes, but lately I’ve had a few flop!
+I used to enjoy trying new bread recipes, but lately, I’ve had a few flops!
 Like totally.
 Tasted really yeasty, didn’t brown, didn’t rise.
 After waiting 3 hours to see if my hard work paid off only to have it fail is frustrating.
-So I’ve decided to just stick with the bread that has been fool proof for me.
+So I’ve decided to just stick with the bread that has been foolproof for me.
 The recipe that I memorized a decade ago.
 Homemade Amish white bread is absolutely delicious and I’ve been making it for years.
 I usually use white flour, but it is amazing with half whole wheat as well.

 Then I let the dough rise in the oven that I’ve preheated for 1 minute so that it is warm, but not hot.
 Make sure to turn the oven off before placing the bowl of bread dough inside.

 Homemade Amish White Bread